 September 30, 2022

-Building Wealth Through Real Estate
+Expanding Economic Opportunity Through Real Estate Investment

 News

-At FCI, we’re striving to address this serious racial disparity through programs like our Emerging Developer Loan Program (EDLP).
-Designed to grow the financial capacity of emerging developers who are Black, Hispanic, Indigenous, and/or female, the program has closed 23 loans totaling $4.8M to 11 different emerging developers.
-All of those developers identify as BIPOC and 36 percent are BIPOC women.
+At Forward Community Investments (FCI), we’re striving to address these economic disparities through programs like our Emerging Developer Loan Program (EDLP).
+This initiative is designed to grow the financial capacity of emerging developers who have historically faced barriers to wealth-building opportunities.
+Since its inception, the program has closed 23 loans totaling $4.8 million to 11 different emerging developers.

 Become an FCI Borrower